 #!/bin/bash exec 2>myerror echo "Script Begining ..." echo "Redirecting Output" exec 1>myfile echo "Output goes to the myfile" echo "Output goes to myerror file" >&2

-The exec command redirects all errors to the file myerror, and standard output is sent to the screen.
+The exec command redirects all errors to the file myerror, and we send the standard output to the screen.

 You can redirect input to a file instead of STDIN using exec command like this: